 Filing fees vary from county to county and usually are around $70.
 Court costs also vary and are also around $70.
 Even if you get your petition granted, nothing will happen until these fees are paid.

 There are also undefined expenses.
 This is not to discourage you from doing this on your own but you will need access to a computer, printer, scanner, copier, and a word processor.

-If you have all the necessary equipment and you are a quick learner on eFiling, then your grand total (excluding your time) for your free Florida record expungement can be as low as $200 (+/-$50), which is not bad considering some attorneys charge a lot more than that (remember that they are also charging for their time and experience too).
+If you have all the necessary equipment and you are a quick learner on eFiling, then your grand total (excluding your time) for your free Florida record expungement can be as low as $200 (+/-$50).

 For More Information